mandres2/Encryptor-Decryptor-Application/README.md

 ### General Overview of the Application

-This program was written in .py to encrypt and decrypt files.
+The program was written in Python to encrypt and decrypt user uploaded files.

 <hr/>